 "You can't be serious."
 She said, still resolutely incredulous.

 I rolled my eyes.
 "Lily, we've been over this before.
-I'm James
+I'm James, not Sirius."

 I nodded halfheartedly.

 Lily laughed in amazement.
 "I don't believe it!
 How on earth did such a thing reduce you to tears?"